openmediavault/openmediavault-docs/faq.rst

 	shared folders.

-	The current installer does not provide access to the partition manager, use a plain Debian iso then install |omv| on top and acommodate the partitions, or resize the partition after installing using Gparted or SystemRescueCd.
+	The current installer does not provide access to the partition manager, use a plain Debian iso then install |omv| on top and accommodate the partitions, or resize the partition after installing using Gparted or SystemRescueCd.